ludat/conferer/docs/sources/json.md

 ### Special `_self` key

-Conferer allows setting some key and at the same time more specifici keys at the same time.
+Conferer allows setting some key and at the same time more specific keys at the same time.

 For example setting: